 Specifically, we aim to:

-- Maintain the UK's core strengths in polymer synthesis, composites, soft matter characterisation, hydrogels and liquid crystal science (Evidence source 1)
+- Maintain the UK's core strengths in the synthesis and characterisation of polymers and composites (Evidence source 1).

 - Build on the key role this area plays in the advanced materials field, including developing awareness of how this affects other research areas across Themes.
 This will include links to the Sir Henry Royce Institute, to ensure that we understand government and industrial drivers for communicating important technical challenges and share appropriate opportunities.
 Research in this area is central to addressing current and future national challenges related to sustainability and resource efficiency.

-- Ensure the community is fully engaged in EPSRC research opportunities in areas where there is strong industrial interest in polymers (e.g. composite materials for aerospace, liquid crystals in display technologies (Evidence source 3), polymers for drug delivery)
+- Ensure the community is fully engaged in EPSRC research opportunities in areas where there is strong industrial interest in polymers (e.g. composite materials for aerospace and polymers for drug delivery).

 In the Polymer Materials area, there is a good 'people balance' featuring established leaders, fellows and Centres for Doctoral Training (CDTs).
 We will look to maintain this and share best practice.
 Other aims include maintaining access to large facilities and encouraging links to users to accelerate impact.
 Working across EPSRC Themes will be important in addressing the multidisciplinary opportunities in this area.Highlights: